 a street light in the centre of the village was installed to improve the safety of pedestrians, especially those using the Village Hall on dark evenings

-However, other issues have proved much more problematic; the lack of success is not due to a lack of effort on behalf of the Council.
+Making progress on specific issues has proved very problematic; the lack of success is not due to a lack of effort on behalf of the Council.
 This is a record of the actions we have taken in the last decade to try and get solutions to our most difficult safety problems:

 Pedestrian safety at Sedgwick Aqueduct

 Between 2012 and 2017 we campaigned for improvements to pedestrian safety under the aqueduct.
 Eventually CCC offered us two options, to remove the pavement or retain the pavement, improve safety signage and add colour and narrowing markings.
 We conducted a resident ballot and the second option was preferred.
 Work was completed in 2018 and have been a partial success.
 However, there are still some cars that pass pedestrians too closely and there have been some pedestrian strikes and many more near misses.
 We have requested that the location of the warning signs to the north are relocated so that they are closer to the aqueduct and therefore more likely to be seen.
 This was agreed in 2020 and we were informed that the sign was being made in August 2021 and would be installed soon after.
-We are still waiting for this and continue to press for completion of this improvement.
+It was eventually installed in March 2022.
+Please report accidents and near misses to the Police - it is only data that will bring about further improvements.

 Pedestrian safety along Back Lane